 You must be familiar with the benefits of using medical cannabis.
 It can help people manage a wide range of health conditions from chronic pain, insomnia to cancer.
-People can consult a medical marijuana doctors to learn about how cannabis can benefit their health.
+People can consult a medical marijuana doctor to learn about how cannabis can benefit their health.

 There are more than a hundred cannabinoids found in cannabis.
 But the two most popular and well-researched cannabinoids are THC (tetrahydrocannabinol) and CBD (cannabidiol).